 It's not like GM meant for the Iron Duke to be a performance engine.
 As perhaps the most unsexy engine of the past 50 years, the Iron Duke was meant to meet emission standards, deliver good fuel economy, and provide a durable ride.
-In that sense, GM met their goal.
+In that sense, GM met its goal.

 The 1984 Fiero had a slew of problems, the Iron Duke being one of them.

-During its 14 year production run, the Iron Duke found its way into every GM division except Cadillac, and it didn't make good impressions along the way.
-In a less-than-favorable review of the 1984 Fiero, Road & Track said, "It's good that the Fiero behaves so sportingly when flung about, because the engine...is just barely powerful enough to please.
+During its 14-year production run, the Iron Duke found its way into every GM division except Cadillac, and it didn't make good impressions along the way.
+In a less-than-favorable review of the 1984 Fiero, Road & Track said, "It's good that the Fiero behaves so sportingly when flung about because the engine...is just barely powerful enough to please.
 The 92hp unit only revs to 5,000 RPM and there are only four widely spaced gears, so you can't get any thrills running it up to redline and snapping it into the next gear.
 In fairness, there is enough torque, a respectable 134 lb-ft at 2,800 RPM, available through a wide enough band to keep the car moving along strongly without a lot of shifting."

-Death of the Iron Duke?
+Death Of The Iron Duke?